Spring Ideas for your Country House Wedding

 Food and Drink

-When it comes to planning your menu, Galloping Gourmet are on hand to help you every step of the way, choosing seasonal produce to create an exceptional dining experience for you and your guests.
+When it comes to planning your menu, our on-site expert catering team are on hand to help you every step of the way, choosing seasonal produce to create an exceptional dining experience for you and your guests.

 Serve canapés and spring cocktails on the lawn before moving in to dine and consider heading back outside for your evening dining.
 There’s nothing quite like some theatrical street food or wood-fired pizza to enjoy while the party is in full swing.